rooftopcellist/awx/awx/api/templates/api/api_o_auth_authorization_root_view.md

     "skip_authorization": false
 }
 ```

-Log in is not required for `password` grant type, so we can simply use `curl` to acquire access token
+Log in is not required for `password` grant type, so we can simply use `curl` to acquire a personal access token
 via `/api/o/token/`:
 ```bash
 curl -X POST \